-We build the capability of individuals, organisations and governments to use law as an effective tool to prevent and control cancer and NCDs.
+We build the capacity of individuals, organisations and governments to use law as a powerful tool to prevent and control cancer and other noncommunicable diseases (NCDs).

-We do this at all levels, from local to global.
-Locally, we support our strategic partners – Cancer Council Victoria and Cancer Council Australia – providing guidance on identified issues, like addressing gaps in local laws to better protect the rights of people affected by cancer.
+In Australia, we work with our founding partners Cancer Council Victoria and Cancer Council Australia to identify and address gaps in local laws to better protect the rights of people affected by cancer.

-Globally, we work to empower government lawyers, policymakers and leaders to advance law to prevent cancer and NCDs through our Training Programs and Alumni Network.
-We also work closely with our global strategic partner, Union for International Cancer Control (UICC), to empower its network of member organisations to engage with law to address barriers in cancer prevention, treatment and care.
+Through our international training program and alumni network, we empower government lawyers, policymakers and other leaders to develop, implement and defend laws that address NCDs.
+We also work closely with the Union for International Cancer Control (UICC) to help its member organisations use law to address barriers in cancer prevention, treatment and care.

 Building knowledge, inspiring action